tektoncd/dashboard/DEVELOPMENT.md

 Create a new credential
 Request body must contain id, username, password, type ('accesstoken' or 'userpass'), description and the URL that the credential will be used for (e.g. the Git server)

-Returns HTTP code 200 if the credential was created OK Returns HTTP code 400 if a bad request was provided Returns HTTP code 406 if no body is provided
+Returns HTTP code 201 if the credential was created OK and sets the 'Content-Location' header Returns HTTP code 400 if a bad request was provided Returns HTTP code 406 if no body is provided
 Returns HTTP code 500 if an error occurred creating the credential